Praveen-Pandiyan/spider-crawl/README.md

 Spider-Crawl is a web crawling and spidering tool built with TypeScript.
 It leverages Puppeteer for web scraping and provides APIs for crawling specific URLs, entire websites, and search engine results.

+> **Note**: Use proxy to avoid getting blocked by search engines especially the mighty google.
 ## Features

 - **Web Crawling**: Extract text, HTML, screenshots, links, and images from web pages.